 Semester or Year at Tokyo International University near TokyoFounded in 1965, Tokyo International University is located in the city of Kawagoe, about 25 miles from central Tokyo.
 The university offers a program for international students through the Japanese Studies Program in the International Center.
 Students enroll in an 8-unit Japanese language course and select the remainder of their courses, taught in English, from anthropology, cinema, culture, economics, history, literature, philosophy and political science.
+Students with a very advanced level of Japanese may take some courses in Japanese alongside Japanese students.
 Students live in Japanese homes.

 Semester or Year in AmmanIn Jordan, at the crossroads of the Middle East, students have the opportunity to learn about modern Jordan, its historical background, and the challenges that the region faces.
 The Council on International Educational Exchange (CIEE) program at the University of Jordan offers students intensive Arabic language study and area studies courses that focus on Jordan and the Middle East.
 Students take six units of modern standard Arabic and three units of colloquial Jordanian Arabic.
 They also take two, three-unit area studies courses taught in English.
 Fields of study include archaeology, comparative literature, gender studies, history, international relations, political science, religion and sociology.
 Students in this program may participate in community service programs.
 The program includes excursions to the ancient sites of Petra and Wadi Rum.
 Students live in apartments with other American students or with a Jordanian host family.
 To participate in this program, students must have completed at least two semesters of college-level Arabic or the equivalent.